 Getting a private business credit card is straightforward.
 Your application will be evaluated based on your personal credit history, e.g. your credit score and your credit report.

 Generally, the minimum credit score you need is usually 700+.
-After all, the average credit score in America is roughly 706 as of 4Q2019.
+After all, the average credit score in America is roughly 720 as of 2023.
+It is up from 204 in 2018.

 During the application process, the private business credit card issuer will determine your line of credit.
 This is established, in part, by the annual revenues of your business.
 Note: You don't need to have an Employer Identification Number or business credit history to get a business credit card.